 Throughout the year, students earn credits for effort and participation in all aspects of TY (subject work, extra-curricular involvement, Work Experience, etc.).
 Towards the end of TY, students will complete their personal e-portfolio and a TY interview, gaining further credits for their efforts.
 Credits accumulate to determine the level of certification awarded on TY Night in May (Distinction, Merit, Credit, Pass).
 This latter phase of TY is an affirming process which highlights all the work and personal development that has been undertaken in TY, underscoring the competencies that have been harnessed by each student for Senior Cycle.
 Coupled with year-round Career Guidance, this sets our students up to embrace the challenges of 5th Year well-equipped with a repertoire of skills and self-knowledge.

-Please see attached document for further details.
+Please see attached documents for further details:

 - 3rd Year Parents’ Information Meeting for TY 2019-20